openstack/neutron/doc/source/admin/config-routed-networks.rst

       If a fixed IP is specified by the user in the port create request, that particular IP is allocated immediately to the port.
 However, creating a port and passing it to an instance yields a different behavior than conventional networks.
-The Networking service defers assignment of IP addresses to the port until the particular compute node becomes apparent.
+If the fixed IP is not specified on the port create request, the Networking service defers assignment of IP addresses to the port until the particular compute node becomes apparent.
 For example: